Party Wall Surveyors

 My neighbour is building but hasn’t informed me about any work taking place.
 What can I do?

 Yes.
-If you have not gained consent from any affected adjoining owners, or been through the Act’s dispute resolution procedure, your work has been conducted outside of the law and you could be penalised for it.
+If you have not gained consent from any affected adjoining owners, or been through the Act’s dispute resolution procedure, your work is being conducted unlawfully and it should be paused (ensuring that all structures are stable).

 The Act covers three types of work: